Kiroro Hokkaido Skiing Terrain

 Lifts

-Kiroro Hokkaido scores 5 out of 5 from us for the lift infrastructure.
-Of the 10 lifts, only 3 are slow double clunkers and these sit in the beginners' areas (and it could be argued that beginners need the rest!).
+Kiroro Hokkaido scores highly for the lift infrastructure.
+Of the 9 lifts, only 2 are slow double clunkers and these sit in the beginners' areas (and it could be argued that beginners need the rest!).
 One lift is a fast gondola and the Gateway Express is a chondola, which has both gondola cabins and hooded quad chairs.
 Kiroro Resort also has 4 detachable hooded quad chairs, as well as a fast double hooded chair.
 Ahh the joys of being protected from the weather and having lots of fast lifts.

 Kiroro has night skiing for beginners, with the closing times varying a little between weekdays, weekends and holidays.